hannesdatta/course-odcm/content/docs/project/grading/grading.md

 In preparing your submission, please closely adhere to the following directory structure.

 ```
-readme.txt <-- your documentation, either in the form of a plain txt file or a formatted PDF document
+readme.pdf <-- your documentation, based on the template and rendered as a PDF document

 docs\api_documentation.pdf <-- any supporting files for the documentation (e.g., API documentation,
 docs\screenshot.pdf            screenshots from the website, relevant blog articles)

-data\file1.csv <-- your raw data files
+data\file1.json <-- your raw data files, as .json or .csv, depending on the optimal storage format
 data\file2.csv
 data\file3.csv

-src\collection\collect.py <-- final source code used for collecting the data
+src\collection\collect.py <-- final source code used for collecting the data (can be multiple files)

-src\reporting\analysis.R <-- final source code used to generate statistics/insights documented in the readme.
+src\reporting\descriptives.R <-- final source code used to generate statistics/insights documented in the readme.
+                                 Note: you are not required to provide a full-fledged analysis of the data.

 ```

 {{< hint info>}}

 **Be ready for publication**

 Please submit the data package in such way that it can be made publicly available on the internet.